 Benign Versus Malignant

 So how do you know if your heart palpitations are serious or not?
-If you experience any of the following symptoms in conjunction with heart palpitations, you should seek medical attention and treatment options by your cardiologist or cardiovascular doctor:
+If you experience any of the following symptoms in conjunction with heart palpitations, you should seek medical attention and palpitations treatment from your cardiologist or a leading cardiovascular doctor Dr. Ghalchi.

 Possible Causes Vary

-Often, though, the heart doctor, cardiologist won’t find the cause of your symptoms.
-In other cases, the cause or trigger may be obvious and can include any of the following:
+Often, though, the heart doctor or cardiologist in NYC won’t find the cause of your symptoms.
+In other cases, the cause or palpitations trigger may be obvious and can include any of the following:

 - Stress and anxiety, which are common causes, especially if they’re from a sudden or extreme emotional shock